carloscsc/my-studies-journal/README.md

 - [Day 3: Unit Converter [repo]](./day3-unit-converter/README.md) _[IN PROGRESS]_ An app made in React to convert units.
 Inspired by the functionalities of Google when searching for unit conversions.

 ## Other study materials and interesting articles:

-- [Resolving conflicts between .env and Vite](https://dev.to/boostup/uncaught-referenceerror-process-is-not-defined-12kg) I am very grateful to [Fred B.](https://github.com/boostup), the author of the article, as the material in question helped me a lot in solving the problems I was facing when trying to use DotEnv with Vite.